Aliases for PIAS3 Gene

-PIAS3 (Protein Inhibitor Of Activated STAT, 3) is a Protein Coding gene.
-Among its related pathways are TGF-Beta Pathway and IL6-mediated signaling events and Transport to the Golgi and subsequent modification.
+PIAS3 (Protein Inhibitor Of Activated STAT 3) is a Protein Coding gene.
+Among its related pathways are IL6-mediated signaling events and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include nucleic acid binding and ligase activity.
 An important paralog of this gene is ZMIZ1.

 UniProtKB/Swiss-Prot Summary for PIAS3 Gene

 Functions as an E3-type small ubiquitin-like modifier (SUMO) ligase, stabilizing the interaction between UBE2I and the substrate, and as a SUMO-tethering factor.
 Plays a crucial role as a transcriptional coregulation in various cellular pathways, including the STAT pathway and the steroid hormone signaling pathway.
 Involved in regulating STAT3 signaling via inhibiting STAT3 DNA-binding and suppressing cell growth.
 Enhances the sumoylation of MTA1 and may participate in its paralog-selective sumoylation (PubMed:21965678, PubMed:9388184).
 Sumoylates CCAR2 which promotes its interaction with SIRT1 (PubMed:25406032).
 Diminishes the sumoylation of ZFHX3 by preventing the colocalization of ZFHX3 with SUMO1 in the nucleus (PubMed:24651376).